OsbornePro/NovaKey-Daemon/SECURITY.md

 ## Security Features

-NovaKey is designed with defense-in-depth.
+NovaKey-Daemon is designed with defense-in-depth.
 The current v3 implementation includes:

 ### Per-device identity and secrets

 - Each device has a unique **device ID** and 32-byte secret stored in `devices.json`.
 - Only devices that possess the correct secret can derive valid AEAD session keys for accepted frames.
-- Device secrets are not transmitted in plaintext and should be kept local to the NovaKey host and trusted clients.
+- Device secrets are not transmitted in plaintext and should be kept local to the NovaKey-Daemon host and trusted clients.

 ### Post-quantum key encapsulation (ML-KEM-768)

-- NovaKey v3 uses **ML-KEM-768** (Kyber-class) via `filippo.io/mlkem768`.
+- NovaKey-Daemon v3 uses **ML-KEM-768** (Kyber-class) via `filippo.io/mlkem768`.
 - The server maintains a long-term KEM keypair in `server_keys.json`:
   - `kyber768_public` is distributed to clients during pairing (e.g., via QR code).
   - `kyber768_secret` remains on the server and is used only to decapsulate client KEM ciphertexts.